Gender issues in the American Civil War: Rape

 Some soldiers engaged in acts of rape.
 The Confederate records were destroyed, but a perusal of only five percent of Federal records reveal that over thirty court martial trials were held due to instances of rape; death by hanging or firing squad being the usual punishment if convicted.
-One noted instance of rape was during the 1861 Duval County Raid, where a local woman, Maria Sample, and a local mulatto slave named Lauren were assaulted and murdered by Unionist marauders.
 Sometimes, offering money for sex to a white woman of good standing was considered almost tantamount to rape; in the case of an Illinois private at Camp Dennison, for example, the perpetrator spent a month at the guardhouse for offering a mother a dollar and her daughter three dollars for sex.
-Federal troops who committed rape while invading the Southern states mostly took advantage of black rather than white women, and black soldiers were usually punished more severely for the crime than their white counterparts.
-Even so, the fear of rape was omnipresent among white Southern women facing the prospect of invasion without male protection; although specific numbers of victims are difficult to trace, the threat of sexual violence committed by Union soldiers lingered in Southern cultural memory long after the war ended.
+Federal troops who committed rape while invading the Southern states mostly took advantage of black women rather than white women, and black soldiers were usually punished more severely for the crime than their white counterparts.
+Even so, the fear of rape was omnipresent among white southern women facing the prospect of invasion without male protection; although specific numbers of victims are difficult to trace, the threat of sexual violence committed by Union soldiers lingered in Southern cultural memory long after the war ended.

 On April 24, 1863, Union President Abraham Lincoln signed the Lieber Code, which amongst other things contained one of the first explicit prohibitions on rape.
 Paragraphs 44 and 47 of the Lieber Code contained provisions prohibiting several crimes including "(...) all rape (...) by an American soldier in a hostile country against its inhabitants (...) under the penalty of death, or such other severe punishment as may seem adequate for the gravity of the offense."
 Thus, the only enforcement mechanisms were the military commanders themselves, having the right to execute the soldiers immediately.